How FluidForming Works

 Final forming stage.

-FluidForming makes it possible to form complex, highly-detailed and defined components — with 99.996% accuracy and repeatability.
-The FormBalancer's compact and force-contained design is the perfect for prototyping and low- to medium-volume part production.
-FluidForming Americas can help companies form the parts of their dreams ... at a lower overall cost.
+FluidForming's sheet metal hydrofrming process makes it possible to form complex, highly-detailed and defined components — with 99.996% accuracy and repeatability.
+Our manufacturing facilty can accommodate rapid prototyping and low- to medium-volume part production.
+FluidForming Americas can help companies form the "unfordable" at a lower overall cost.